blakebrandon-hub/Price-Monitor/README.md

 # eBay Price Tracker with Email Alerts

-This command-line tool was designed to track the prices of various eBay products and send email alerts when any changes in price or availability are detected
+This command-line tool was designed to track the prices of various eBay products and send email alerts when any changes in price or availability are detected.

+Email credentials must be entered for alert functionality.